Battle of Chach: Battle

 For 40 days both armies remained entrenched, until Mahmud tried to lure out the Shahis using a combat unit of 6,000 archers.
 This failed, as the unit was destroyed by the Hindu Shahis.
 Emboldened, about 30,000 troops of the Gakhar allies of the Shahis attacked Ghaznavid positions, killing about 5,000 Ghaznavid troops.

 The Ghaznavids were in a difficult position and Mahmud managed to regain the upper hand only by having his elite personal guards launch a rear-attack.
 This caused the Shahi forces to become disorganized and eventually flee, losing about 20,000 men in the encounter.
 The victorious army of Mahmud captured one of the sons of Anandapala, vast amounts of spoil and 30 combat elephants.

 Aftermath

+Capture of Nagarkot

 The battle was the last occasion on which Mahmud and Anandapala could confront their armies.
 Mahmud pursued the fleeing Hindu Shahi troops as far as the Kangra valley, where they took refuge in the fort of Bhim or Nagarkot, but capitulated after three days.

-Mahmud installed Governors in the lands he had conquered, and returned to Ghazni by June of the next year.
+Mahmud installed Governors in the lands he had conquered, and returned to Ghazni by June 1010 AD.
 Anandapala sent an embassy to Mahmud, with a proposal for peace, which was accepted.
 The Hindu Shahis had accept tributary status, provide some level of military support, guarantee passage of troops, and remit an annual tribute.
 Mahmud also sent his own agents to oversee the enforcement of the peace-treaty and within a year, normal trade relations had resumed.